403-html/mochawesome-json-to-md/README.md

 ## How I can contribute to the project?

-If you have any ideas how to improve/fix the project, create issue where you describe what you want to add/remove from the project.
-If you have created code for this already, make a PR and mention issue where you described what's going on with this change.
+You can contribute to the project by opening an issue or creating a pull request.

+But first, please, read the [Contributing](./CONTRIBUTING.md) file.
+It contains all the rules and guidelines for the project.
+If you have any questions, please, ask them in the [Issues](https://github.com/403-html/mochawesome-json-to-md/issues) section.
+I'll try to answer as fast as possible.

 ## Plans and achievements for this project